StellarSt0rm/scratchclientImproved/docs/reference/Project.md

 ###`#!python report(category, reason, image=None)` { #report data-toc-label="report" }

 Reports the project, for the specified `#!python category` and `#!python reason`.
 You must be logged in for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**